brianglass/anastasis/files/weekday_vespers4.md

 The Evil One, who at first shone with you as the Morning Star, had the same degree of glory as you, Chief Captains.
 But out of evil the opponent was borne down to earth and became murky in darkness, and he was eager to dash me down with him, I who had been honoured with the image of the Maker.
 Nevertheless, though I fell headlong, Christ raised me up.
 Appear then for me in my wretchedness as defenders and providers and wise protectors, asking also for his great mercy.

-I should have become in accordance with GodÂ’s image and been numbered with you, and not, alas, bowed down entirely to the evil foe; but by the advice of the boaster I did not rival you, I spurned the commandment and fell from the honour of the Maker, O Archangels, and I am dragged down by slavery.
+I should have become in accordance with God’s image and been numbered with you, and not, alas, bowed down entirely to the evil foe; but by the advice of the boaster I did not rival you, I spurned the commandment and fell from the honour of the Maker, O Archangels, and I am dragged down by slavery.
 Nevertheless, seeing me wholly yielded to the passions, give me your hand to the path which bears me upwards, as you beg that I may find salvation and the ancient glory of my beauty.

 Glory.
 Both now.